Andasol solar power station: Rationale

 The developer of the Andasol 1 and Andasol 2 plants are Solar Millennium (25%) and ACS Cobra (75%).
 After planning, engineering and construction Solar Millennium sold their shares to ACS Group.

 In 2017, the two international funds, Antin Infrastructure Partners and Deutsche Asset Management's infrastructure investment business, and the Spanish construction company Cobra Sistemas y Redes, sold full ownership to Cubico Sustainable Investments Limited.

 In 2018, the ICSID – the World Bank's International Centre for Settlement of Investment Disputes – issued a ruling that required Spain to pay €112 million to Antin Infrastructure Partners, which had claimed €218 million over the cuts to renewable energies subsidies in 2010.

-Developers Andasol 3
+Andasol 3

 Andasol 3 is developed by the consortium of Solar Millennium and MAN Ferrostaal.
 Marquesado Solar SL is the investor consortium which is going to commission and operate Andasol 3.
 Shareholders of Marquesado Solar SL are: